slidesk/slidesk/README.md

 Options:
   -p, --port <int>  port (default: 1337)
-  --open            open the default browser
+  -s, --save        save the html file
-  --save            save the html file
+  -n, --notes       open with speakers notes
-  --notes           open with speakers notes
+  -src, --source    add a button on slides to display its SDF code -g, -gamepad      control your slide with a gamepad from the presentation --gamepad-sv      control your slide with a gamepad from the speaker-view -q, --qrcode      add a QRCode on each slide
-  --source          add a button on slides to display its SDF code --gamepad         control your slide with a gamepad from the presentation --gamepad-sv      control your slide with a gamepad from the speaker-view --qrcode          add a QRCode on each slide
+  -v, --version     output the version number
   -h, --help        display help for command
 ```